gridsync/gridsync/README.rst

 Mac OS X [*]_ :

-1. Download `Gridsync (dmg)`_ and drag the contained Gridsync.app into your Applications folder.
+1. Download `Gridsync.dmg`_ and drag the contained Gridsync.app into your Applications folder.

 Windows: